Amasterw/UR_SQLHW/README.md

 Once you have a complete database, do the following:

 1. List the following details of each employee: employee number, last name, first name, sex, and salary.
+Table emp_info

 2. List first name, last name, and hire date for employees who were hired in 1986.
+Table emp_1986

 3. List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.
+Table mang_info

 4. List the department of each employee with the following information: employee number, last name, first name, and department name.
+Table deptm_ee_info

-5. List first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."
+5. List first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B." Table EE_hb

 6. List all employees in the Sales department, including their employee number, last name, first name, and department name.
+Table dept_sales

 7. List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
+Table dept-sales_dev

 8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.
+Table employee_lastname

 ## Bonus (Optional)